particle-iot/softap-setup-js/README.md

 ### AP Password Security

-It's worth noting that this library uses the public key of the device to encrypt any AP passwords that are specified when configuring and connecting.
+It's worth noting that this library uses the public key of the device to encrypt any AP passwords that are sent when configuring and connecting your device.